berlinrs/berline.rs/about.md

 * [Rust Berlin on location 🏳️‍🌈](#rust-berlin-on-location)
 * [Rust Berlin Talks](#rust-berlin-talks)

-We are an inclusive group an would love you to attend!
+We are an inclusive group and would love you to attend!

-The group is uses the [Berlin Code of Conduct](https://berlincodeofconduct.org).
+The group uses the [Berlin Code of Conduct](https://berlincodeofconduct.org).
-On top of that, we ensure that our meetups are accessible to the extend possible.
+On top of that, we ensure that our meetups are accessible to the extent possible.

 ## Rust Hack & Learn {#rust-hack-and-learn}